daveharris/advent-of-code/2016/2/readme.md

 Finally, you move up four times (stopping at "2"), then down once, ending with `5`.
 So, in this example, the bathroom code is `1985`.

-Your puzzle input is the instructions from the document you found at the front desk.
-What is the bathroom code?
+**Your puzzle input is the instructions from the document you found at the front desk.
+What is the bathroom code?**

-*Your puzzle answer was 52981.*

 ## Part Two